ibm-cloud-docs/openwhisk/error-handling.md

 # Error handing for {{site.data.keyword.openwhisk_short}}
 {: #error-handing-functions}

 {{site.data.keyword.openwhisk}} provides error handling through the execution status of each function invocation.
-Error handling is provided for invocations that are exposed through the {{site.data.keyword.openwhisk_short}} API, SDK, CLI, or the console.
+Error handling is provided by {{site.data.keyword.openwhisk_short}} for invocations that are exposed through the {{site.data.keyword.openwhisk_short}} API, SDK, CLI, or the console.
 For more information about the various error types, see  [Action executions](/docs/openwhisk?topic=openwhisk-limits#limits_exec).
 {: shortdesc}

 In addition, the {{site.data.keyword.openwhisk_short}} service automatically reports errors to the Monitoring service.
 You can set up the built-in integration for the Monitoring service with the {{site.data.keyword.openwhisk}} service to automatically react to error messages.
 For more information about setting up an alert through a subsequent action invocation, see [{{site.data.keyword.mon_full_notm}}](/docs/openwhisk?topic=openwhisk-alerts-notify).